-35. SELECTION OF PENALTIES e...INTERPRETATION: Although a wide range of Penalties are available for most infractions, extreme Penalties are intended for extreme situations.
+35. SELECTION OF PENALTIES e...INTERPRETATION: Although a wide range of penalties are available for most infractions, extreme penalties are intended for extreme situations.
 This applies to extremely severe as well as extremely minor situations.
-Selection of the Penalty must discourage improper conduct and play.
-If improper conduct continues, the Penalty selected should be increasingly severe until the desired result is obtained.
-A foul normally calling for a Penalty No. 4 may be awarded a Penalty No. 2 or No. 3 if the fouling team has been consistently fouling.
+Selection of the penalty must discourage improper conduct and play.
+If improper conduct continues, the penalty selected should be increasingly severe until the desired result is obtained.
+A foul normally calling for a Penalty 4 may be awarded a Penalty 2 or 3 if the fouling team has been consistently fouling.

 EXAMPLES: Red #1 takes a full swing in the lineup, hitting an opponent's horse early in the game.
-Penalty No. 5 is awarded.
+Penalty 5 is awarded.
 As the game goes on, Red #1 continues to take full swings in the lineup.
-The Penalty for successive violations should be moved to a No. 4, or, if necessary, a No. 3 until Red stops taking full swings in the lineup.
+The penalty for successive violations should be moved to a No. 4, or, if necessary, a No. 3 until Red stops taking full swings in the lineup.

 Several members of the Blue Team are penalized early in the game for dangerous riding such as: hitting behind the saddle, severe angle, unnecessary force.
-The severity of Penalty awards should be increased until the Blue Team resumes safe play.
+The severity of penalty awards should be increased until the Blue Team resumes safe play.

 35. SELECTION OF PENALTIES...INTERPRETATIONS: The Umpire must act firmly and consistently to address the player whose behavior has crossed the line.
-When the whistle goes, the appropriate Penalty is awarded.
+When the whistle goes, the appropriate penalty is awarded.
 If the player then, physically or verbally, commits a personal foul as defined in Rule 33 the whistle should again sound and the ball placement be advanced.
-If the violation occurs a second time on the same play or before the ball is put back into play, the player should be put off the field.
+If the violation occurs a second time on the same play or before the ball is put back into play, the player should be sat down for two minutes of play with no substitution.
+(See Rule 33.b(1)(b).)
 Advancing the ball repeatedly on a player who has lost control is embarrassing and does not achieve the desired result.

 A technical foul is a personal foul charged against a player, a team, a coach, or a groom for misconduct or a rule infraction not involving active play.
-To indicate that a technical foul has been called, the Umpire shall sound his whistle, or pull his red flag.
+To indicate that a technical foul has been called, the Umpire shall sound his whistle and pull a flag.
 If a penalty has previously been called, a more severe penalty shall be exacted.
-If a second technical foul is called on the same player, prior to the ball being put into play, a Penalty No. 10 shall be exacted for the remainder of the period.
-A player receiving a third red flag during the game should be sat down for the remainder of the period.
-A player who has already been sat down for receiving two red flags on the same play, should be ejected for the entire game.
+If a second technical foul is called on the same player, prior to the ball being put into play, the player should be sat down for two minutes of play with no substitution consistent with Rule 33.b(1)(b).
+A player receiving a third flag during the game should be sat down for the remainder of the game consistent with Rule 33.b(2)(a).